SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 let result = Math.floor(5/4);
 console.log(result);
 ```

 This leads to a problem though.

 What if we have a situation like this:

 ```js live
 let result = Math.floor(-5/4);
 console.log(result);
 ```
 In this case, the quotient is negative.

-* The expected answer is -1, but you’ll get -2 instead
+* The expected answer is -1, but you will get -2 instead

-* Flooring works the opposite way for negative numbers.
-An `if statement` can fix this
+* Flooring works the opposite way for negative numbers

+An `if statement` can fix this:

 ```js live
 let result = -5/4;